457 visa updates – November 2017

 Initiating penal clearances prior to visa application lodgement

 As part of the 1 July changes to the program, 457 visa holders must provide evidence of good character, in the form of a police clearance from each country they have resided in for more than 12 months over the course of the past 10 years.
-The Department have introduced a service to provide visa applicants with a letter for overseas authorities, prior to lodgement of the 457 application, to obtain the police clearance in order to reduce processing times.
+The Department has introduced a service to provide visa applicants with a letter for overseas authorities, prior to lodgement of the 457 application, to obtain the police clearance in order to reduce processing times.

 These letters are only needed where overseas authorities refuse to issue police clearances without a clear request from the Australian government.
 This includes Japan, Singapore, Hong Kong, Saudi Arabia, among others.